Canonical federal district lookup

 Resolve district codes into court names, circuits, and CourtListener court identifiers before any aggregate row is rendered.

-Before your first filing in a district you don't know cold, see the USSC sentencing aggregate for your charge family there against the national and circuit baselines — is this district running hotter or cooler? — plus the full judge roster and the docket mix that tells you how cases like yours actually move.
+Before your first filing in a district you don't know cold, see the USSC sentencing aggregate for your charge family there against the national and circuit baselines, is this district running hotter or cooler?, plus the full judge roster and the docket mix that tells you how cases like yours actually move.
 Every aggregate carries its denominator, and thin coverage is labeled rather than smoothed over.
+Then the brief turns those comparables into a filing: a drafted § 3553(a)(6) sentencing-position memorandum that pulls this district's own median and case counts into the disparity argument, with the case-specific facts left as bracketed fields for you to complete, delivered as an editable DOCX.

 “Researchers may find the Center's Integrated Database (IDB) of federal cases filed since 1970 useful.”